e-vdb/battleship-game/README.md

 ### 1 player (solo mode)
 Sink the fleet within minimal time.

+### Versus AI
+Sink the fleet before the computer.

 ## Repository content
-* battleship_1player : Python 3 script
+* battleship_1player : Python 3 script for solo mode
+* battleship_vsAI : Python 3 script for versus AI mode
 * about.txt : plain text document that contains copyright and license information
 * rules_eng.txt : plain text document that explains how to play the game